Malcolm Island is a place where Orca’s rub up against the smooth pebbled beach, and where humans go to create lasting memories.

 Beautiful Bay Trail

-The terrain is fairly flat, and there are plenty of beautiful views when you come out of the thick forest and salal hedges.
+This well-maintained trail begins at Bere Point Regional Park and is approximately 10 km round trip.
+The terrain is fairly flat, and there are plenty of beautiful views when you emerge from the thick forest and salal hedges.

 Near the start of the trail, you will find a viewing platform perched above a pebbled beach.
 This is where the Orca come to rub their backs along the shoreline.

-We weren’t lucky enough to witness this phenomenon while there, but we enjoyed the beautiful view, none the less.
+We weren't lucky enough to witness this phenomenon while there, but we enjoyed the beautiful view nonetheless.

 Eagles, dolphins and humpback whales also frequent the area.